Large-$N$ Free Energy of Chiral $\mathcal{N}=2$ Chern-Simons-Matter Theories

-\emph{Conclusions and outlook---} The main result of this Letter is the first reliable large-$N$ determination of the $S^3$ free energy in chiral $\cN=2$ Chern--Simons--matter theories.
-For the $Q^{1,1,1}/\bZ_k$ and $D_3$ quivers, our continuation-and-acceleration method yields smooth complex saddles whose real parts scale as $\sqrt{N}$ while their imaginary parts remain $\cO(1)$.
+\emph{Conclusions and outlook---} The main result of this Letter is the first reliable large-$N$ determination of the $S^3$ free energy in chiral $\cN=2$ Chern-Simons-matter theories.
+For the $Q^{1,1,1}/\bZ_k$ and $D_3$ quivers, we solve the finite-$N$ saddle-point equations using an adiabatic continuation in $N$: a convergent low-$N$ seed is first obtained with Anderson acceleration, after which $N$ is increased step by step, solving at each stage with a Levenberg-Marquardt or Powell-hybrid update and refining the result with a damped Newton iteration with backtracking.
+This continuation-and-refinement scheme yields smooth complex saddles whose real parts scale as $\sqrt{N}$ while their imaginary parts remain $\cO(1)$.
 The resulting $F \sim N^{3/2}$ agrees quantitatively with the holographic prediction~\eqref{AdS:CFT}, resolving the long-standing mismatch in the large-$N$ behavior of chiral quivers and restoring consistency with AdS$_4$/CFT$_3$.

 The eigenvalue profiles suggest several directions for further work.
 First, the observed saddle structure---$\sqrt{N}$ support, $\cO(1)$ imaginary separations, and the smooth density and link-phase functions---provides the essential input for an \emph{analytic} solution of the continuum saddle-point equations, and hence a direct derivation of the large-$N$ free energy for chiral gauge theories.
 Second, it is natural to revisit the proposed relation between eigenvalue distributions and operator counting in the chiral ring \cite{Gulotta:2011si,Gulotta:2011aa}.
-For $Q^{1,1,1}/\bZ_k$, both our numerical saddle and the operator-counting analysis of \cite{Kim:2012vza} yield a triangular real-part density, but the link-phase profiles differ, indicating that the relation between eigenvalues and operator counting observed in non-chiral theories does not extend straightforwardly to the chiral case.
+For $Q^{1,1,1}/\bZ_k$, both our numerical saddle and the operator-counting analysis of \cite{Kim:2012vza} yield a triangular real-part density, but the link-phase profiles differ, indicating that the relation between eigenvalues and operator counting observed in nonchiral theories does not extend straightforwardly to the chiral case.
 We will return to this comparison in future work.
-Third, distinct non-chiral quivers for $\cC(Q^{1,1,1}/\bZ_k)$ and for $D_3$ were proposed in \cite{Benini:2009qs}.
-Since our large-$N$ free energies match those of the non-chiral theories in \cite{Jafferis:2011zi}, this provides the first quantitative evidence that the chiral and non-chiral descriptions flow to the same infrared fixed point.
+Third, distinct nonchiral quivers for $\cC(Q^{1,1,1}/\bZ_k)$ and for $D_3$ were proposed in \cite{Benini:2009qs}.
+Since our large-$N$ free energies match those of the nonchiral theories in \cite{Jafferis:2011zi}, this provides the first quantitative evidence that the chiral and nonchiral descriptions flow to the same infrared fixed point.